adplabs/adp-userinfo-java/README.md

 To contribute to the library, please generate a pull request.
 Before generating the pull request, please insure the following:

 1. Appropriate unit tests have been updated or created on all public methods validating the success flows, error, exception conditions.
    In  addition, verify and validate logic inside protected/private methods through tests written for public methods
-2. Code coverage on unit tests must be no less than 80%
 2. Your code updates have been fully tested and compiled with no errors.
 3. Update README and API documentation as appropriate.